azat-co/expressworks/README.md

     Verify your program against the expected output.
 ```

-# Offline setup
+# Offline Setup

-If you would like to setup all node packages beforehand so you can complete this workshop offline.
+If you would like to setup all node packages beforehand, you can complete this workshop offline.
 Here are all the modules to install with exact versions that this workshop supports:

 ```bash
 $ npm install express@4.11.2